cloudvista/vaa/ref/docs/pws/pws-summary.md

 ## History
-Originally the PWS was an extension of a prior OIT project to analyze RPC traffic called Vista Adaptive Maintenance (VAM).
-The VAM project (completed in 2020) demonstrated it was possible to non-invasively capture RPC traffic from VistA systems hosted in the VA Enterprise Cloud (VAEC), and that one could do bulk summary statistics of RPC traffic.
-VAM however did not do any analysis of the RPC flows (workflow analytics) that this current PWS is concerned with.
+This PWS is based of a prior OIT sponsored project called VistA Adaptive Maintenance (VAM).
+The VAM project demonstrated it was possible to non-invasively capture all RPC traffic of a live, production VistA system in the VA Enterprise Cloud (VAEC).
+VAM achieved an authority to operate (ATO) for two production VistA systems in VAEC, and demonstrated one could analyze the captured RPCs.